Validating modelled tide heights¶

 We have provided an example below; replace these paths to point to your downloaded data.

-To load GESLA measured sea-level data for our location, we can pass in the same x
+To load GESLA data, we can pass in x

 and y